Monrovia: Economy

-Monrovia's economy is dominated by its harbor - the Freeport of Monrovia - and as the location of Liberia's government offices.
-Monrovia's harbor was significantly expanded by U.S. forces during the Second World War and the main exports include latex and iron ore.
+Monrovia's economy is dominated by its expanded harbor - the Freeport of Monrovia - and as the location of Liberia's government offices.
+The city's main exports include latex and iron ore, and fishing makes an important economic contribution, although fishing is unsafe and local estimates state that until recently five people died each month on average off the coast.

-Materials are also manufactured on-site, such as cement, refined petroleum, food products, brick and tile, furniture, and chemicals.
-Located on Bushrod Island between the mouths of the Mesurado and Saint Paul rivers, the harbor also has facilities for storing and repairing vessels.